PANTHEONtech/lighty/lighty-applications/lighty-rcgnmi-app-aggregator/README.md

 These models are obtained via the *gNMI Capability* response, but only the model name and version are actually returned.
 This means, that we need to somehow provide the content of the YANG model.

-The way of providing content of the YANG file, so **lighty.io gNMI** can correctly use it for creating the schema context, is to add a field to the .json configuration of the RCgNMI app, or to use the `upload-yang-model` RPC, once the application is already running.
+The way of providing content of the YANG models, so **lighty.io gNMI** can correctly use it for creating the schema context, is to add a field to the .json configuration of the RCgNMI app, or to use the `upload-yang-model` RPC, once the application is already running.

 Both of these options will load the YANG files into data-store, from which **ligthy.io gNMI** reads the content of the model, based on it's name and version - obtained from the *gNMI Capability* response.